Get all the latest data for Maputo

 How do I verify title and ownership history in Maputo right now?

-The key document to request is a certidao (certificate) from the property registry showing the current registered owner, property identifiers, and any registered encumbrances.
+The key document to request is a recent property registry certificate, because it shows the registered owner, property description and important registered rights or burdens.

 You will find here the list of classic mistakes people make when buying a property in Maputo.